Chad-Mowbray/JWT-Auth/README.md

 ## Challenges
 For today's challenge, you are going to be improving an already-existing codebase.
 The first thing you'll want to do is fire it up and kick the tires.
 How are things working?
 Are there any bugs?
 How is the code structured and organized?

-After you feel like you know what is happening in the code, start in on the next challenge.
+After you feel like you know what is happening in the code, start in on the first challenge.

 NOTE: You will likely only need to make changes within tokenHandler/token.js, so focus your attention there